emmarklein/RNAseq_pipeline/README.md

 ## FeatureCounts to find read counts

 You can use any annotation file to get specific counts for genes, lncRNA, whatever your heart desires!
-Make sure you module load subread before you run FeatureCounts!
+Make sure you module load subread before running FeatureCounts!

 ```
 #!/bin/bash